What is a Hazard Analysis?

 Once the company has identified potential hazards, the next step is to devise control measures to mitigate or eliminate the risks that they pose.

-This involves creating a report detailing the measures, including how they would help in controlling the hazards.
+This involves creating a report detailing the measures, including how they would help in hazard prevention and safety risk management.
 For instance, if there are specific tasks to be performed, the report must specify:

-Any evidence that shows how the measures can control a hazard must be included within the report, demonstrating just how effective the control hazards are.
+Any evidence that shows how the measures can control a hazard must be included within the report, demonstrating their effectiveness in reducing the risk and ensuring compliance with process safety management guidelines.

 Not all hazards can be fully eliminated.
-In some cases, companies only devise control measures that bring these hazards within acceptable safety levels.
+In some cases, companies only devise control measures, such as engineering controls or administrative controls, to bring these hazards within acceptable safety levels.

 Educating and Training Employees